Hkmori15/rs-bad-apple/README.md

 ## Bad Apple but it's Rust 🍎🦀

-Animation with song written in Rust using ffmpeg and crates termion.
+Animation with song written in Rust using ffmpeg and crates crossterm.

 ## Usage 📜: